barebox/barebox/Documentation/user/security.rst

 Security Considerations
 =======================

-As bootloader, barebox is often used as part of a cryptographically verified boot chain.
+As a bootloader, barebox is often used as part of a cryptographically verified boot chain.
 Such a boot chain is only as secure as its weakest link and special care needs to be taken while configuring and deploying barebox.